 She may not be known traditionally as a country artist, but Tennessee native and American icon Tina Turner’s stint in country music was huge both for her and for future generations of artists.
-She wasn’t the first pop/R&B artist to go country (there’s another coming up in the list), but she chose to introduce herself to the world as a country artist to show her appreciation for the genre.
+She wasn’t the first black pop/R&B artist to go country (there’s another coming up in the list), but she chose to introduce herself to the world as a country musician to show her appreciation for the genre.

-And while she didn’t gain breakthrough solo success until the 80s, Tina’s stint as a black country artist inspired a whole world of musicians to cross into country.
-Her booming personality and vocal delivery also inspired a new wave of big-voiced country women like Reba McEntire to take control of the stage, instead of sticking to the reserved demeanor seen in most country artists at the time.
+And while she didn’t gain breakthrough solo success until the 80s, Tina’s stint as a black country singer inspired a whole world of musicians to cross into country.
+Her booming personality and vocal delivery also inspired a new wave of big-voiced country singers like Reba McEntire to take control of the stage, instead of sticking to the reserved demeanor seen in most country artists at the time.

-To this day, her hometown celebrates her country roots with its Tina Turner Heritage Days every year.
+To this day, her hometown celebrates her country music roots with its Tina Turner Heritage Days every year.

 The album was one of many of Charles’ homages to his love for country music (he released another volume and several country singles throughout his career), and is widely considered to be Charles’ greatest record and one of the most important country records of all time.

 Charles’ signature arrangements, complete with spunky piano licks and big band punctuation, helped introduce country music to an entirely new generation that had never heard some of the genre’s biggest hits before.
 Thanks to Ray Charles, country music’s popularity exploded.
 He paved the way for fledgling artists like Merle Haggard to become bona fide American superstars.

 Ray Charles also stood up against racism.
 In 1961 he famously cancelled a performance in Augusta, Georgia when he learned that the black audience would be segregated upstairs in the venue.
 It wasn’t as dramatic as the movie Ray led audiences to believe, but he did get sued for breach of contract.